davidg-h/Daibl/assets/docs/Venv.md

 5. Step **Important**: [Before pushing to repository, update the requirements.txt (only if new packages are used in the project)](https://pip.pypa.io/en/stable/cli/pip_freeze/)

     Remember pip freeze writes all packages installed in .venv to the requirements.txt .
-If you want to keep the requirements.txt more compact/sanitized list only the necessary packages.
+If you want to keep the requirements.txt more compact/sanitized then list only the necessary packages.
 Dependencies will normally be resolved by pip (another reason to keep pip updated).

     In the terminal: